 The Early Bird Catches the Worm

-As many people would already assume, due to the stereotypes about German people, Germans rise and shine much earlier than Southern Europeans.
+As many people would already assume, due to the stereotypes about Germans, Germans rise and shine much earlier than Southern Europeans.
 It is not unusual to arrive at the office at 7am in the morning.
 This might sound like a bit of a difficult start, but it is made worth it by the possibility of clocking out around 3pm and catching some hours of daylight before you go home.
 Lunch breaks are typically shorter than what the French or Spanish might be used to.
-Efficiency is the word; German workers prefer to get up earlier and take fewer breaks in order to get out of the office quicker after a condensed, productive day.
+Efficiency m; German worker to get up earlier and take fewer breaks in order to get out of the office quicker after a condensed, productive day.
 And don’t forget, punctuality is crucial!

 Remain Formal

 The office is primarily a place for work, and so, in a German mentality, there is no need to make friends.
-Of course, you can be cheerful and courteous with your colleagues, but the average German will not go out of his way to establish a friendship outside of the company building.
-You should always address coworkers with the formal “Sie” until they invite you to use “Du”, and do not be offended if you never reach this stage.
-You don’t have to worry about wasting time with office small talk and even less about receiving any contact from colleagues whilst on your days off.
-An employee’s privacy and family time is always respected.
+Of course, you can be cheerful and courteous with your colleagues, you should join team events or Feierabendtreffen (after hour events).
+But, the average German will not go out of his way to establish a friendship outside of the company building.
+In principle, one should always address coworkers with the formal "Sie" until they invite yu to use "Du".
+However, in many teams nowadays is also quite common to be on a first name basis right from the start.
+Furthermore, an employee’s privacy and family time is always to be respected.
+This again has a positive impact on work-life balance, and you should really not expect any calls on the weekend.

 Teamwork

-Teamwork is very well organised in Germany.
+Teamwork is quite organized in Germany.
 You are much less likely to end up with that typical bunch of people in which one does all the work, one miraculously disappears until the due date, and the rest just bicker.
 This is because managers delegate tasks within the team, rather than the team itself dividing up work, so that each member feels valued and gets on with their work independently.
 Everyone feels a sense of responsibility and projects are generally executed efficiently.
+Teamwork is also all about risk management and security.
+Germans hate running risks so everything should be spelled out before things might become problematic.
+This is where transparency is key.

 So, as you might have already guessed from Germany’s prosperous employment rate (which hit an all time high in 2019), Germany is a great country to work in.
 The business culture is reserved, sensible, and highly effective.
 Bear in mind these 5 points when integrating into a German office and you will soon be regarded as a polite, responsible, and trustworthy part of the team!
-If you’re looking for ideas on work prospects in Germany, why not apply for a free career consultation with us?
-Or, if you already know you are ready to make the move, find the best job offers in Germany here
+If you’re looking for ideas on work prospects in Germany, why not apply for our coaching program where we help you find a job in Germany?